How to Start an Apprentice Program from Scratch

 • Address a skills gap?

-Define what success looks like in your training program and create measurable goals so you can track your progress.
+Define what success looks like for your business and create measurable goals so you can track your progress.
+Consider surveying your current workforce to identify gaps and needs before finalizing your apprenticeship objectives.

 Creating A Documented Apprenticeship Curriculum